 .png)

-Pendo is a product experience platform that combines product analytics with in-app guides, tooltips, and feedback collection.
+Pendo is a digital adoption platform that combines product analytics with in-app guides, tooltips, and feedback collection.
 With 9,000+ customers and a broad feature set spanning product analytics, in-app guidance, roadmapping, and user feedback, it's earned its place in most evaluations.
 This isn't a hit piece.

 But if you're here, something isn't working.
 Maybe you've already invested real time building Guides, training your team, and integrating Pendo into your stack - and you're still hitting the same walls.
 Switching is a real decision.
 And when teams search for the best Pendo alternatives, the reasons tend to be specific.